JLi314/Jounce/README.md

 Why is this Website called Jounce?
 Well, it's as simple as a snap ... literally.

-To start, this is a neat little site where you can get constantly updated information on your favourite documentaries.
+To start, this is a neat little site where you can get constantly updated information on your favourite space documentaries.

 Whether you want posters, descriptions, trailers, or a list of cast members, we have it all!
 Everything can be found in a snap due to the simple layout of the website.